MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-common-data-model-folder.md

    ![Dialog to edit and update an access key for an existing data source](media/edit-access-key.png)

 5. Optionally, choose a different model.json file with a different set of entities from the container.

+6. Optionally, you can select additional entities to be attached to Customer Insights.
+You can also remove any already selected entities if there are no dependencies.

    > [!IMPORTANT]
    > If there are dependencies on the existing model.json file and the set of entities, you'll see an error message and can't select a different model.json file.
 Remove those dependencies before changing the model.json file or create a new data source with the model.json file that you want to use to avoid removing the dependencies.